The 5 Best Ways to Collect Rent

 If you’re asking to be paid by mail, it helps to use pre-addressed, stamped envelopes with certification from the post office, and where possible use a tracking service to ensure the payment was sent when the tenant says it was sent.

 Collecting rent payments online is perhaps the most efficient method – and there are a few different ways to do it.
 One solution is to use an online rent payment service.
-Property management companies may have their own software that can be used for payments, even if you don’t use them for other services.
-Platforms like DoorLoop, RentPay, Simple Rent, and RealRenta are designed specifically for rent payments.
-Each platform will offer different benefits and features, so take some time to look over the options and find what’s best for you.
+Platforms like DoorLoop, RentPay, Simple Rent, and RealRenta are designed specifically for rent payments, but if you don't need all of the added features of rent management programs, a simple automatic invoicing platform or payment collection service like GoCardless will suffice.
+Each platform will offer different benefits and features, so take some time to look over the options.

-Of course, if you do use a property management company to manage your property entirely, they can handle rent payments without you needing to do anything at all.

 Automatic Payments